 We are sorry to have to report that Hedy Williams, the Secretary for CICADA, and the editor of our Resound magazine, died on March 10th 2016 after a short illness at the age of 64.

 Hedy was born with a hearing loss and lived all her life in the Manchester area.

-She was born in the Audenshaw area and her hearing problems caused her difficulty at school as she was unable to follow lessons and her behaviour was misunderstood.
-But she always excelled at art which led to her first job in a drawing office, where she first met Kevin, who was an apprentice there.
+She was born in Audenshaw and her hearing problems caused her difficulty at school as she was unable to follow lessons, her behaviour was misunderstood but she always excelled at art which led to her first job in a drawing office, where she first met Kevin, who was an apprentice there.
 Kevin and Hedy married in 1974 and set up home in Bredbury.
 Kevin and Hedy had one daughter, Paula.